pbollhorn/bi-group-5-and-9/exam_project/README.md

 In our exam project we will perform Business Intelligence analysis for a fictional movie production company in order to provide insights that can benefit this company.

-This company releases some movies in theaters and others directly to streaming platforms.
+The fictional movie production company releases some of its movies in theaters, and other of its movies directly to streaming platforms.

-We will work with movie data from TMDB, with recent movies (2000-2023) from the United States.
+We will work with movie data from The Movie Database (TMDB) https://www.themoviedb.org/

+We will work with recent movies (from 2000-2023) from the United States.

+TMDB

 We will work with budget and revenue from the theatrical release of movies, because this is relevant for movies released to cinemas.